Splenic injury

 A splenic injury, which includes a ruptured spleen, is any injury to the spleen.
 The rupture of a normal spleen can be caused by trauma, such as a traffic collision.

 Signs and symptoms

 In minor injuries with little bleeding, there may be abdominal pain, tenderness in the epigastrium and pain in the left flank.
 Often there is a sharp pain in the left shoulder, known as Kehr's sign.
 In larger injuries with more extensive bleeding, signs of hypovolemic shock are most prominent.
-This might include a rapid pulse, low blood pressure, rapid breathing, paleness, and anxiety.
+This might include a rapid pulse, low blood pressure, rapid breathing, and paleness.

 Causes

 The most common cause of a ruptured spleen is blunt abdominal trauma, such as in traffic collisions or sports accidents.
 Direct, penetrating injuries, for example, stab or gunshot wounds are rare.

 Non-traumatic causes are less common.
 These include infectious diseases, medical procedures such as colonoscopy, haematological diseases, medications, and pregnancy.

 In less than one percent of cases of infectious mononucleosis splenic rupture may occur.